unimarkup/specification/configuration/cli.md

   **Note:** This is a mandatory setting to identify the Unimarkup file that should be rendered.

+  **Note:** Implementations may choose to get this option via a positional argument rather than by name.

 ## Boolean options

 - `ignore-preamble` ...
 Set to `true` to only consider the options set per CLI